Before you turn out the lights, lock the door, and depart for your summer vacation, be sure to take some basic steps to safeguard your identity.

 Travelers are vulnerable because they’re eating out, shopping and staying in hotels.
 Those are precisely the locations where hackers go to steal valuable consumer data by exploiting payment system vulnerabilities.
 According to Trustwave Global Security, about 85 percent of data breaches in 2011 targeted the food and beverage, retail and hospitality industries.

-“Remember that your hotel is not your castle,” said Adam Levin, founder of Identity Theft 911.
+“Remember that your hotel is not your castle,” said Adam Levin, founder of IDT911.
 “Many people you don’t know have access to your room.”

 Follow this helpful advice from our experts: